abcnorio/mixedmethod-rcode/README.md

 - `DBDA2E-utilities.R` and `Jags-Ymet-XmetMulti-Mrobust.R` (Kruschke, J (2014). _Doing Bayesian Data Analysis.
 2nd ed._ Academic Press.)
 The scripts can be downloaded for free on the author's [book page](https://sites.google.com/site/doingbayesiandataanalysis/software-installation)
 - package `BayesianFirstAid` ([Bååth](https://github.com/rasmusab/bayesian_first_aid))

-The corresponding `*.r` file contains URL from where to download the external R script.
+The corresponding `*.r` file contains the URL from where you can download the external R script(s).
 Download and just place the file(s) in the main folder.
 Do not change the filename to avoid any error while loading it and if the download creates a different filename, use the one outlined above.
 External R code is used in the following way as (parts of) R functions:

 - R packages and R functions that are modified to meet our needs here (e.g. some functions went missing from one R version to the next one like code from [heatmap.plus](https://github.com/cran/heatmap.plus), [sjstats](https://github.com/strengejacke/sjstats), [rhmc](https://github.com/cran/rhmc), ...).
 - Some R code (e.g. from [Bolstad](https://github.com/cran/Bolstad)) was slightly changed due to bugs in the original code at that time.
 That may be different now ie. the bug is fixed, but it was not at the time when the R scripts were written.